IshmaelRogers/Neural_Networks/README.md

 (x,y)

-Let's discuss a way to make the bounday line come closer to the points.
+## Let's discuss a way to make the bounday line come closer to the points.

+## Learning rate Lr

 We use a learning rate to allow the line to make small steps towards the point without moving too drastically and potenitally misclassifying other points.